-If you are using a South Dakota mail forwarding address, a residency affidavit must be completed.
-You will also need to provide a receipt from a South Dakota hotel/motel, campground or RV park to prove one night of stay within the last year as well as ONE DOCUMENT (no more than ONE year old) proving your personal mailbox (PMB) service address (receipt from the PMB business or a piece of mail with your PMB address on it).
+If you are using a South Dakota mail forwarding address, a Residency Affidavit must be completed.
+You will also need to provide a receipt from a South Dakota hotel/motel, campground or RV park to prove one night of stay within the last year, South Dakota personal mailbox contract/agreement as well as ONE DOCUMENT (no more than ONE year old) proving your personal mailbox (PMB) service address (receipt from the PMB business or a piece of mail with your PMB address on it).
 If you have friends or family in South Dakota and plan to use their address, you can complete and follow the instructions on the Consent for Use of Address form.
 You can find these forms at the following link: https://dps.sd.gov/resource-library.
 Note that if you maintain a residence in another state, you do not qualify as a full-time traveler.